Phantom Manor: Octagonal Portrait Gallery

 Guests then enter an octagonal room with four portraits of a young Melanie, with each of her four suitors.
-The Phantom comments on the gallery, referring to the 'sweet innocence of youth'.
-Shortly after, Melanie fades away from each of the paintings, with only the suitors left and the Phantom acknowledges a 'disquieting metamorphosis' and that 'not all tales have happy endings'.
+Melanie is with Barry Claude in one portrait, Sawyer Bottom in the second, Captain Rowan D. Falls in the third, and Ignatius "Iggy" Knight in the fourth.
+The Phantom comments on the gallery, referring to the "sweet innocence of youth".
+Shortly after, Melanie fades away from each of the paintings, with only the suitors left and the Phantom acknowledges a "disquieting metamorphosis" and that "not all tales have happy endings".

-Suddenly the room appears to stretch upwards and the paintings grow taller, revealing what happened to each of Melanie's suitors:
+Suddenly the room appears to stretch upwards and the paintings grow taller, revealing the fates to each of Melanie's suitors: